 - A list of all ingredients used to prepare the bake sale item must be put on the outside wrapping of the food item.

 - Persons wrapping items should take care that hands are extremely clean before handling food.

 - No food license is required to sell confectionery items on campus by registered student organizations.

 - Outdoor Events: Registered student organizations may provide food/refreshments for special outdoor events, which are open to all students, such as Fall Fest or April Craze, in accordance with Greene County Health policies.
 A meeting must be conducted with the Greene County Health inspector and participating organizations prior to serving food to the public.
 Like indoor events, outdoor events that include food in reserved locations are subject to Greene County Health policies.
 Some venue-specific regulations may also apply.

 6. Use of Outside Caterers: In order to utilize an external catering vendor, the sponsoring organization must adhere to the following provisions:

-- A standard university catering contract must be issued by Hospitality Services because special arrangements must be provided in advance of contacting the proposed vendor/caterer.
+- A standard university catering contract must be issued by Dining Services because special arrangements must be provided in advance of contacting the proposed vendor/caterer.
 A catering contract will ensure that all external catering vendors comply with university policies, provide a positive experience to event attendees, and represent the university in a professional manner.
 A copy of the contract must accompany any request for payment.

 - A function utilizing an external catering vendor may be held at any Wright State University campus location that is designated for food/beverage events.
 A listing of those locations is available through the Student Union.